connorh315/BrickVault/Support/GettingStarted.md

 1. To begin, download the latest release of the GUI version of BrickVault - **BrickVaultApp** - from [here](https://github.com/connorh315/BrickVault/releases) as well as the **.NET Runtime 8** which can be found [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 2. Install the .NET Runtime 8 and extract the BrickVaultApp.zip
+> [!WARNING]
-3. If you intend to extract files from the LEGO Star Wars: The Skywalker Saga (<ins>and you're on a Windows PC</ins>), then locate the game's files on your PC, and copy the **oo2core_8_win64.dll** file into the extracted BrickVaultApp directory.
+> If you wish to extract files from LEGO Star Wars: The Skywalker Saga (<ins>and you're on a Windows PC</ins>), then you must copy the **oo2core_8_win64.dll** file into the BrickVaultApp directory.
+> If you wish to extract files from LEGO Harry Potter Collection (<ins>and you're on a Windows PC</ins>), then you must place a ".list" file into the BrickVaultApp directory.
+3. If you intend to extract files from the LEGO Star Wars: The Skywalker Saga
 4. Open BrickVaultApp

 ## Using BrickVault